 The two active tracers are potential temperature and salinity.
-Their prognostic equation can be summarized as follows:
+Their prognostic equations can be summarized as follows :

-$$NXT = ADV + LDF + ZDF + SBC (+QSR) (+BBC) (+BBL) (+DMP)$$
+NXT = ADV + LDF + ZDF + SBC (+QSR) (+BBC) (+BBL) (+DMP)

 NXT stands for next, referring to the time-stepping.
-From left to right, the terms on the rhs of the tracer equations are the advection (ADV), the lateral diffusion (LDF), the vertical diffusion (ZDF), the contributions from the external forcings (SBC: Surface Boundary Condition, QSR: Solar Radiation penetration, and BBC: Bottom Boundary Condition), the contribution from the bottom boundary Layer (BBL) parametrisation, and an internal damping (DMP) term.
-The last four have been put inside brackets as they are optional.
-The external forcings and parameterizations require complex inputs and calculations (bulk formulae, estimation of mixing coefficients) that are carried out in modules of the SBC, LDF and ZDF categories and described in chapters $\S 6$ , $\S 8$ and $\S 9$ , respectively.
-Note that tranpc.F90, the non-penetrative convection module, although (temporarily) located in the NEMO/OPA//TRA directory, is described with the model vertical physics (ZDF).
+From left to right, the terms on the rhs of the tracer equations are the advection (ADV), the lateral diffusion (LDF), the vertical diffusion (ZDF), the contributions from the external forcings (SBC : Surface Boundary Condition, QSR : penetrative Solar Radiation, and BBC : Bottom Boundary Condition), the contribution from the bottom boundary Layer (BBL) parametrisation, and an internal damping (DMP) term.
+The terms QSR, BBC, BBL and DMP are optional.
+The external forcings and parameterizations require complex inputs and complex calculations (e.g. bulk formulae, estimation of mixing coefficients) that are carried out in the SBC, LDF and ZDF modules and described in chapters §6, §8 and §9, respectively.
+Note that tranpc.F90, the non-penetrative convection module, although (temporarily) located in the NEMO/OPA/TRA directory, is described with the model vertical physics (ZDF).